rustfs/docs.rustfs.com/docs/developer/sdk/rust.md

 let rustfs_client = Client::new(&shard_config);
 ```

-Then use the constructed `rustfs_client` for corresponding operations.
+You can now use the client for operations.

 ## Create Bucket